haaboo/r/_episodes/01-R-and-RStudio.md

 > including the modifications you have made.
 {: .callout}

-## Introduction to R

-Your time in R will be split between the R interactive console working in scripts.
-The console is where you will run all of your code, and can be a useful environment to try out ideas before adding them to an R script file.
-This console in RStudio is the same as the one you would get if you typed in `R` in your command-line environment.

-*Anything that you want to keep needs to go in a script.*

-The first thing you will see in the R interactive session is a bunch of information, followed by a ">" and a blinking cursor.
-In many ways this is similar to the shell environment you learned about during the shell lessons: it operates on the same idea of a "Read, evaluate, print loop": you type in commands, R tries to execute them, and then returns a result.

 # Projects

 R Studio provides in-built support for keeping all files associated with a project